KSML/ksmlgamesAttempt1/README.md

-the startUI class after extracting the various info from the user returns one of the various game classes such as hearts, texas etc it passes as props these 3 functions in addition to the variable "playerName"
+the startUI class after extracting the various info from the user returns one of the various game classes such as hearts, texas etc it passes as props these four functions in addition to the variables "playerName" and "master" (a boolean).
+The idea of the master boolean is so that you can have one player that behaves differently than the others (ie. you only want one player to deal the cards) the master is whoever started the game (the person who did "create game" rather than "join game")
+I choose to change this to "master" from "dealer" because some games have the dealer move around and master is a constant (its in props and everything in props is constant if I understand correctly)

 read(start,len):
   returns the content of the gamefile starting at the char start char